Skip to content

 When Adam and his driver reach a landmark beyond which the driver is no longer allowed, Adam must hike up a snow covered mountain to the doctor’s laboratory.
 Now he is stranded, beyond the point of no return.
 The research facility turns out to be a converted chalet, reminiscent of Nikola Tesla’s Colorado Springs retreat in The Prestige.

 He meets Vick, who tells him that the research is very unusual and important and that Adam is uniquely qualified.
 Vick avoids going into much specific detail.
 Adam accepts.
 What Adam doesn’t understand is that what uniquely qualifies him is that he is now a captive.
-Nobody knows where he is, he has no means of departure, and his particular background makes him someone nobody will ever miss if he disappears.
+Nobody knows where he is, he has no means of departure, and nobody will miss him if he disappears.

 On this isolated, snowbound mountain peak, Dr. Vick is indeed performing very unique research.
 He is experimenting with life, death, and reanimation.
 In combination with makeshift cryogenics, he is using a bizarre recombinant DNA serum that alters and restarts the process of cellular respiration.
-The problem is, because the serum, timing and method of administration are as yet unperfected and misunderstood, the process has some very unpleasant side effects.
+The problem is, because the timing and method of administration of the serum are as yet unperfected, the process has some very unpleasant side effects.
 Guess who gets to be the new test subject?

 VIck murders Adam, and not very nicely.
 Instead of shooting him up with an overdose of Seconal, he sneaks up behind him a violently strangles him.
 Then he reanimates him.